5 In-Demand Skills You Can Learn Online

 Best for: Development, fundraising, donor relations

 Maybe you’d rather work with words than images.
-Grant writing is a specialized skill that’s pretty valuable in the social impact space.
+If so, grant writing is a specialized skill that’s pretty valuable in the social-impact sector.

-Nonprofit Ready, which provides education on all kinds of nonprofit management topics, has free grant writing courses for interested professionals.
+Nonprofit Ready, which provides education on all kinds of nonprofit management topics, has free grant writing courses for interested professionals that make this skill easy to learn online.

 If auditory learning is your style, GrantSpace by Candid has free videos and an audiobook on the art of grant writing.
 You can go more in depth by taking one of GrantSpace’s many courses on specific proposal writing techniques for a fee of around $25 per session.